RonKamonohashi/Droidtool/Readme.md

   - `android-tools` package The script automatically installs it if missing (requires `sudo`).

 - **Device Setup:**

+-Enable Developer Options
+ * Go to Settings.
+ * Tap About phone.
+ * Tap Build number (usually under "Software information") seven times rapidly.
+ * You will see the message "You are now a developer!"
+ * Developer options is now available in the main Settings menu.

   - Android device with USB debugging enabled (Settings > Developer Options > USB DEBUGGING).
   - USB cable,IP Adress of the device (Wireless pairing supported for Android 11+).
 - **Optional:** Root access on the device for advanced features.